1. Phosphoric acid is a clear, colorless, odorless liquid with a syrupy consistency.

 2. Phosphoric acid is used as an acidifying agent to give colas their tangy flavor.

-3. Due to the use of phosphoric acid, cola is a actually more acid than lemon juice or vinegar.
+3. Due to the use of phosphoric acid, cola is a actually more acidic than lemon juice or vinegar!
 The vast amount of sugar acts to mask and balance the acidity.

 4. Phosphoric acid also goes by E338, orthophosphoric acid, and phosphoric(V) acid.